 Depending on whom you talk to, SKYCITY’s one of two things: obnoxious or luxurious.
 I’m undecided, but if, say, one were to base their opinion on merely looks, and perhaps a dose of slot machine stigma, one might be forced to admit that they were leaning towards the former.

 With typical casino subtlety, the company’s chief executive cites the ‘fast-growing Chinese and Asian VIP gaming market’ as the target audience for this alcove of villas.
 Thirty-two of them to be exact.
-The resort also boasts two ‘VIP gaming super villas’, a seafood restaurant, an Endota spa, and – wait for it – a lagoon with entry points from each of the lower level rooms.
+The resort also boasts two ‘VIP gaming super villas’, a seafood restaurant, a day spa, and – wait for it – a lagoon with entry points from each of the lower level rooms.

 Being a fairly fickle creature, this last selling point was enough to push me off my judgmental perch and into the resort waters below.
 But more on that later.